InseeFr/Bauhaus/docs/en/user-guide/concept.md

 - Changing a definition or an editorial note also changes the meaning of a concept.
 Thus, creating a new version makes it possible to keep track of previous definitions, so that successive versions can be compared.

-**The change notice is mandatory to create a new version of the definition.** This is a note for internal use: it is intended to keep track of the background of the modifications.
+**The change note is mandatory to create a new version of the definition.** This is a note for internal use: it is intended to keep track of the background of the modifications.

-- To continue, fill in the change notice, then make the modifications as described in the chapter **« Modify a concept »**.
+- To continue, fill in the change note, then make the modifications as described in the chapter **« Modify a concept »**.

 ***NB: The versioning process is only activated when a published concept is modified.
 If the concept is awaiting publication (i.e. if its publication status is provisional), successive changes do not result in versioning.
 New definitions and notes overwrite old versions.***